ronma1/Maze-EX04/README.md

 # Maze-EX04
-Android VR application made using Unity3d for Software Structure course assignment.<br/>
+Android VR application made using Unity3d for Software Structure course assignment.<br/> For more information and requests visit our website [here](https://daniel4x.wixsite.com/smartcontroller) .

 ## What's in the box?
 Unity3d project, written using C# and Java (Library integration).<br/>